redis/redis-doc/commands/expireat.md

 ## Options

-The `EXPIREAT` command supports a set of options since Redis 7.0:
+The `EXPIREAT` command supports a set of options:

 * `NX` -- Set expiry only when the key has no expiry
 * `XX` -- Set expiry only when the key has an existing expiry